Installation of the Yang di-Pertuan Agong: Thanksgiving prayer

 After the speech, the Grand Chamberlain pays homage to the newly installed Sovereign.
-The Pegawai Agama Istana Negara (National Palace Islamic Affairs Officer), also after paying his respects, then approaches the Yang di-Pertuan Agong to ask the Yang's consent for an Islamic thanksgiving prayer.
+The Pegawai Agama Istana Negara (National Palace Islamic Religious Affairs Officer), also after paying his respects, then approaches the Yang di-Pertuan Agong to ask His Majesty's consent for an Islamic thanksgiving prayer.
 After receiving his approval, The religious officer recites the thanksgiving prayer in commemoration of the ceremony.
 After this, the Quran is removed from its place in the throne and is then handed back to the Grand Chamberlain and later on to the Ceremonial Chief.

 Closing of the ceremony

 At this point, the ceremony is finished when the Grand Chamberlain's permission to the newly installed Yang di-Pertuan Agong to declare the closing of the ceremony is granted by him.
-Afterwards, a Royal Procession happens to mark the departure of the Yang and his consort, led by them, the Grand Chamberlain, the Ladies-in-Waiting and the Royal Regalia holders.
+Afterwards, a Royal Procession happens to mark the departure of the Yang di-Pertuan Agong and his consort, led by them, the Grand Chamberlain, the Ladies-in-Waiting and the Royal Regalia holders.
 Everyone stands in respect when the procession passes by the centre of the Throne Room and when the music halts, the Yang and consort leave and then arrive in a designated room to await the dispersal of other dignitaries present.